-17.4 Create a Dockerfile
+17.5 Create a Dockerfile

 The only requirements are python and the agavepy python library, which is available through PyPi.
-A bare-bones Dockerfile needs to satisfy those dependencies, add the actor python script, and set a default command to run the actor python script.
-Add the following lines to your Dockerfile:
+These are mentioned in the requirements.txt file A bare-bones Dockerfile needs to satisfy those dependencies, add the actor python script, and set a default command to run the actor python script.
+The following lines should be present in your Dockerfile: